CiscoDevNet/multicloud-integrations/AWS/AWSConfig/networking/docs/network/csr-dmvpn/pod-networking.md

 1. Setup [Security Groups](#Security-Groups)
 1. (_Optional_) Setup [EKS Pod SNAT](EKS-Pod-SNAT)

-### VPC Route-tables
+### AWS VPC Route-tables

-Given that the default route for VPC private subnets is the VPC NAT Gateway, the CCP tenant Kubernetes clusters' pod network CIDRs will be routed to the VPC NAT Gateway instead of through the DMVPN connection.
+Given that the default route for AWS VPC private subnets is the VPC NAT gateway, the CCP tenant Kubernetes clusters' pod network CIDRs will be routed to the VPC NAT gateway instead of through the DMVPN connection.
 To route on-premises pod CIDRs through the DMVPN, the VPC's private subnets' route tables need to have routes added for any on-premises clusters' pod CIDRs with a next-hop of the VPC's CSR.

 **Figure 2.
 Pod Route Distribution to VPC private subnets' route-tables.**

 ![pod-routing](images/pod_routing.png)

-The following shows example AWS CLI commands to update the private subnet route tables to add routes for the on-premises clusters' pod CIDRs.
+The following shows example AWS Command Line Interface (CLI) commands to update the private subnet route tables to add routes for the on-premises clusters' pod CIDRs.

 ```
 # find the route tables for the private subnets in the VPC created by CCP